yorelog/docker-image-pusher/README.md

 ## 🆕 What's New in 0.5.2

-- **Push workflow orchestrator** – New `PushWorkflow` struct now coordinates input analysis, target inference, credential lookup, cache hydration, and the layer/config upload sequence.
+- **Push workflow orchestrator** – New `PushWorkflow` struct now coordinates input analysis, target inference, credential lookup, tar extraction, and the layer/config upload sequence.
 Each stage is its own method, making the CLI easier to extend while keeping the streaming guarantees the project is known for.
 - **Smarter destination & credential inference** – History- and tar-metadata-based target suggestions now live inside the workflow.
 The confirmation prompt remembers previously accepted registries, and credential lookup cleanly falls back to stored logins before asking for overrides.
 - **Large-layer telemetry** – Chunked uploads for 1GB+ layers emit richer progress, ETA, and throughput stats.
 We only keep a single chunk in memory and back off between medium-sized layers to stay friendly to registries with aggressive rate limits.
+- **Tar-first workflow** – A new `save` command exports local images directly from Docker/nerdctl/Podman, producing tars tailored for the streaming `push` flow.
+This replaces the older cache/pull/import commands with a simpler two-step experience.
-- **Tar importer refactor** – A dedicated `TarImporter` groups manifest parsing, layer extraction, digest calculation, and cache persistence.
+- **Tar importer refactor** – A dedicated `TarImporter` groups manifest parsing, layer extraction, digest calculation, and temporary-file management.
 Extraction progress for oversized layers mirrors the push progress bars so you can see streaming speeds end-to-end.
 - **Vendor cleanup** – Removed the old vendored OCI client copy and its tests; the workspace now relies solely on the published crates, which simplifies audits and shrinks the source tree.

 ## OCI Core Library